Helios-Rocket/fin-strain-gauge/esp_firmware/README.md

 # Colette's RUST notes:
-    - no colons for return statements
+    - no colons for return statements (or return command)
     - name : Type
+    - unwrap() : if there's an error, it panics and gives you information on the error.
+Use for funtions that return result or option

+# ESP Set-up